Preethamalladu/DMDD-Presentation/another-page.md

 ```

+Usecase Examples:

+Get all images with certain angles
+Get all images of certain category
+Get image properties of the selected image
+Get 3D image model of particular category
+Get images of objects within a range of angles

 # The Cloud Part

 We are using Google cloud platform as per our requirement, we chose GCP over AWS becayse of cost factors and we had credits for GCP